hikogui/hikogui/docs/signaling.md

 ### Triggering
-Triggering is done by using the `hi::notifier::post()` or `hi::notifier::post_on_main()` functions which post the subscribed functions on the local or main event-loops.
+Triggering is done by using the `hi::notifier::post()` or `hi::notifier::post_on_main()` functions which post the subscribed functions on the local- or main-event loops.

 ### Awaiting